hcoco1/Career-Simulation-4/docs/0-instructions.md

-# **Introduction**
+# **Project Kickoff**
 !!! note ""

 ## **Project title: Virtual Lab**

 ### Overview

-This website represents a crucial component of a broader collaborative effort.
-As part of the final capstone project for the cyber boot camp, each team member is engaged in the Exploitation Scenarios phase.
+This website is an integral part of a collaborative effort, serving as a key component of the final capstone project for the cyber bootcamp.
+Titled "Virtual Lab," this project involves each team member focusing on different exploitation scenarios.
 Responsibilities include:

 - Setting up individual VM or Vocareum machines.
 - Installing the necessary software.